Drowned World Tour: Background

-The tour launched on June 9, 2001, at Barcelona's Palau Sant Jordi and concluded in September at Los Angeles' Staples Center.
+The Drowned World Tour launched on June 9, 2001, at Barcelona's Palau Sant Jordi and concluded in September 15 at Los Angeles' Staples Center.
 It was originally scheduled to begin with two shows in Cologne, but those dates were canceled due to technical issues, resulting in 35,000 refunded tickets.
 Another show in New Jersey was canceled due to illness, reducing the total number of performances from fifty to forty-seven.

 Development

 Conception

 The tour took its name after J. G. Ballard's 1962 novel and Madonna's 1998 single.
 Liz Rosenberg stated that it would be her "grandest spectacle to date".
 It was structured around four distinct thematic acts —Rock 'n' Roll Punk Girl, Geisha Girl, Cyber Cowgirl, and Spanish Girl/Ghetto Girl— each representing a different phase of Madonna's evolving persona.
 She envisioned the show as a theatrical fusion of influences like martial arts, flamenco, punk, and circus performance.
 The set list focused primarily on songs from Music and Ray of Light, with only "Holiday" (1983) and "La Isla Bonita" (1987) representing her pre-1990s catalog.
-According to Entertainment Weekly, this was a deliberate choice by Madonna, who didn’t want the concert to be a "hit parade".
+This was a deliberate choice by Madonna, who said she did not want the tour to be a "hit parade", instead describing it as a "celebration of my last three records and what I've been doing since Evita".